jinjagit/calculator/README.md

 **Features:**

-* mobile focused, responsive design, with desktop default layout (scaled for screen size and responsive under certain conditions)
+* mobile focused, minimal, responsive design, with desktop default layout (scaled for screen size and responsive under certain conditions)
 * one of 3 layouts is automatically chosen to best fit aspect ratio constraints:

 ![different layouts of calculator](img/calcLayouts.png)